eclipsesource/jsonforms/README.md

 ## Feedback, Help and Support

-Feel free to start a discussion by [opening an issue](https://github.com/eclipsesource/jsonforms/issues/new/choose) on the repo or by contacting us [directly via email](mailto:jsonforms@eclipsesource.com?subject=JSON%20Forms).
+If you encounter any problems feel free to [open an issue](https://github.com/eclipsesource/jsonforms/issues/new/choose) on the repo.
+For questions and discussions please use the [JSON Forms board](https://spectrum.chat/jsonforms).
-You can also use the [discussion board](https://spectrum.chat/jsonforms) to get help from the community.
+You can also reach us via [email](mailto:jsonforms@eclipsesource.com?subject=JSON%20Forms).
 In addition, EclipseSource also offers [professional support](https://jsonforms.io/support) for JSON Forms.

 ## Developers Documentation